rich2020s/2048/README.md

 This game was built with React.
 The unique part of this game is animations.
 Also there are scoreboard and it can generates ramdom tiles after tiles are moved.
 I spent a month working on this project.
-It was challenging but I learned a lot.
+It was challenging but I did it and I learned a lot.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).